Legacy-Visuals-Project/Animatium/README.md

     - Description: Makes the minimum 0-transparency value less than or equal to 0.1.
 This fixes textures with invisible pixels that cause issues.
     - Type: BOOLEAN
+- [X] missPenaltySwing
+  - Description: In vanilla Minecraft, if the player has missed their hit, there will be a 10 ms delay on top of the attack cooldown before they can can swing again.
+Enable this feature to play a fake swing animation during that 10 ms delay to match <=1.7.x.
+  - Type: BOOLEAN
+- [X] showUsageSwingingParticles
+  - Description: Shows fake block-breaking particles during usage swinging to match <=1.7.x.
+  - Type: BOOLEAN
+- [X] disableEntityDeathTopple
+  - Description: Prevents the dying entity from rotating 90 degrees.
+  - Type: BOOLEAN
   </details>

 <details>